Transport through quantum spin Hall insulator/metal junctions in graphene ribbons: Introduction

 \section{Introduction}

 Since the discovery of the quantum Hall effect~\cite{vonKlitzing1980}, edge states have played an important role in condensed matter physics.
-With the prediction of the topological insulator phase~\cite{Kane2005, Bernevig2006a, Bernevig2006b} and its observation in \textrm{HgTe/CdTe} quantum wells~\cite{Koenig2007, Hsieh2008}, the study of edge state physics has received renewed attention, both from the theoretical and experimental side.
+With the prediction of the topological insulator phase~\cite{Kane2005, Bernevig2006a, Bernevig2006b} and its observation in \textrm{HgTe/CdTe} quantum wells~\cite{Koenig2007, Roth2010}, the study of edge state physics has received renewed attention, both from the theoretical and experimental side \cite{Knez2011}.
 This new state of matter is identified by an energy gap in the bulk with gapless states propagating around the edges of the sample.
 In contrast to the normal quantum Hall effect, these edge states preserve time-reversal symmetry and must be spin-polarized as a consequence: at the system's boundary a pair of counterpropagating spin-up and spin-down states exists as sketched in Fig.~\ref{Fig:system}.
-As equal-spin states with opposite velocity are thus spatially separated at opposite edges of the sample, and since different-spin states at the same boundary form a Kramers' doublet~\cite{Kane2005,Hasan2010}, edge states are protected against backscattering from time-reversal invariant impurities.
-This so-called quantum spin Hall (QSH) state has been first studied theoretically in graphene~\cite{Kane2005}, where it results from the intrinsic spin-orbit coupling induced by the carbon atoms.
+As equal-spin states with opposite velocity are thus spatially separated at opposite edges of the sample, and since different-spin states at the same boundary form a Kramers' doublet~\cite{Kane2005,Hasan2010}, edge states are protected against backscattering from time-reversal invariant impurities \cite{Gosalbez2012}.
+This so-called quantum spin Hall (QSH) state has been first studied theoretically in graphene~\cite{Kane2005}, where it results from the intrinsic spin-orbit (SO) coupling induced by the carbon atoms.
+In order to detect such dissipation-less edge states, it is crucial to understand the interface created between the two-dimensional QSH system and a metallic phase, since quasiparticle transport through such topological edge channels will be ultimately influenced by the contact resistance of the experimental device \cite{Xia2011}.

 Graphene inherits interesting properties from its linear dispersion for low-energy quasi-particle excitations~\cite{Novoselov2005, Zhang2005}, making it a candidate for future spintronics applications~\cite{CastroNeto2009, DasSarma2010}.
 Part of its functionality comes from the ability to tune the carrier density and carrier type (electron or hole) with electric gates, which allows for the straightforward creation of n-p junctions in graphene.
 Such junctions allow the investigation of the dynamics of the effective massless Dirac-fermions in graphene, showing interesting properties such as Klein tunneling~\cite{Katsnelson2006, Young2009}, or beam collimation and lensing~\cite{Cheianov2007}.
 Graphene's functionality can be extended by forming junctions with different materials, such as ferromagnets~\cite{Cho2007, Tombros2007} or superconductors~\cite{Beenakker2006, Heersche2007}.
 With the advent of topological insulators, the investigation of n-p junctions in the QSH phase (in graphene~\cite{Yamakage2009,Yamakage2010} and in quantum wells\cite{Zhang2010}) as well as interfaces between this phase and other materials \cite{Fu2009, Adroguer2010, Bai2010, Mondal2010, Yokoyama2009, Stanescu2010,Novik2010,Bercioux2010,Mahfouzi2010} has just been initiated.